Share This Article:

 Questions About Insurance and Pregnancy

 When an employee finds out she is pregnant, one of the first questions directed at HR is often about insurance coverage.
-Understanding what qualifies as a life event under health insurance policies is crucial for both HR professionals and employees.
+Understanding what qualifies as a life event under health insurance policies is crucial for both HR professionals and employees to ensure the right coverage is in place.

 What Is a Qualifying Life Event?

-A qualifying life event is a significant change in an individual's circumstances that allows them to adjust their benefits outside of the open enrollment period.
-Open enrollment typically occurs towards the end of the year, but qualifying life events enable employees to make changes to their benefits at other times.
+A qualifying life event (QLE) is a major change in an individual’s circumstances that allows them to adjust their benefits outside of the open enrollment period.

 Is Pregnancy a Pre-existing Condition?

-Under the Affordable Care Act (ACA), pregnancy cannot be considered a pre-existing condition.
-This means that if an expecting mother needs to enroll in a health plan during open enrollment, she cannot be denied coverage or face higher premiums due to her pregnancy.
-All maternity costs will be covered by the policy, though the employee will still be responsible for any deductibles, coinsurance, and copays.
+Under the Affordable Care Act (ACA), pregnancy cannot be classified as a pre-existing condition.
+This means that if an expecting mother needs to enroll in a new health plan during open enrollment, insurers cannot deny coverage or charge higher premiums due to her pregnancy.

 What Other Insurance Options Do Pregnant Mothers Have?